 Gareth set out to make props, characters, and vehicles that felt like they existed in an alternate reality or a completely different world.
 With hard surface and sci-fi, that meant he had to make sure the asset felt manufactured, designed, and built with a purpose.

 “Using an industrial design application like Shapr3D is a huge advantage for prop design, because it is made for product design and feels like the right tool for the job.”

-Honestly I was making basic parts in the first couple of hours, the in app videos were very helpful.
-I started a project of kitbash parts and just added to it whenever I had a few minutes spare, before meetings or with my morning coffee.
-Basically replacing my habit of flicking through my phone with something more productive.
+“I was making basic parts in the first couple of hours.
+The in-app videos were really helpful.
+I started a project of kitbash parts and just added to it whenever I had a few minutes to spare, before meetings or with my morning coffee.
+Basically replacing my habit of flicking through my phone with something more productive.”